 However, not all culture is as lively as festivals and games.
 Some of Scotland’s preserved past comes in the form of castles and ruins.
 With lots of old architecture, Scotland also highlights its past every day in the streets.
 It is in cities like Edinburgh that travelers can truly walk and imagine Scotland’s ample history.

 Another part of Scottish culture is their accent.
 While English is the main language that is spoken in Scotland today, the people are known to have a rather heavy accent.
 For precise travelers, the language spoken by most people is Scottish English.
 However, minority languages like Scots and Scottish Gaelic have also been preserved in tribute to the past.

 However, you will need to have a US passport that is valid for the duration of your stay.
-Travelers should be cautious about the validity of a passport and any onward travel to other countries will likely require at least 6 months validity remain on your passport.
+Travelers should be cautious about the validity of a passport, and any onward travel to other countries will likely require at least 6 months validity remaining on your passport.
 Travelers also need one blank page in their passport for their stamp.

 There are no currency restrictions when entering or exiting the UK, nor are there any vaccinations required.
 However, the US government is consistent with suggesting to all travelers that they are up to date on all vaccinations before travel.

 While you may feel like you have ants in your pants and are eager to jet off to your next destination, you shouldn’t go without taking time to consider your spending budget.
 A trip isn’t fun if you haven’t planned for what you can afford, and it can be downright irresponsible to travel without at least an outline of the various costs.